Quick Start Guide

 import { pluginReact } from '@rsbuild/plugin-react';

-import { ModuleFederationPlugin } from '@module-federation/enhanced/rspack';
+import { pluginModuleFederation } from '@module-federation/rsbuild-plugin';

 export default defineConfig({